 The City of Chandler Public Works & Utilities Department is committed to providing a safe and sustainable supply of drinking water for our valued customers.
-Due to our strong commitment, the City of Chandler employs a team of chemists, technicians, and specialists to collect and per-
+Due to our strong commitment, the City of Chandler employs a team of chemists, technicians, and specialists to collect and perform more tests on the water served than is required by law.
+This report provides valuable material concerning your drinking water including information about its sources, results from water quality testing, and how to interpret the data provided.